JordanBourne/TemplateEngine/README.md

 ## Features

 *Currently Supported*
-* Simple passed in from Options
+* Simple variables passed in from Options
 * Simple operations such as string and number arithmetic
+* Support for Objects and Arrays within Options

 *To Be Added*
-* Support for Objects and Arrays within Options
-* Declaring and updating variables within .jbt file
+* Declaring and updating variables within scope of .jbt file
+* Loops and conditionals

 ## How To Contribute